Approved June 7, 2021

 make an appointment for the unexpired term.

-8.5 Letter Ballots.
+8.5 Ballots.
 In the event the Board of Directors arrange

-for the election of new officers by mail, the letter ballots shall be
+for the election of new officers by electronic means, the ballot shall be

 returned to the Executive Officer within thirty (30) days to be counted.